 Students are required to take diagnostic sight exams—in Greek poetry, Greek prose, Latin poetry, and Latin prose—immediately upon entering the program.
 These exams allow the faculty to identify strengths and weaknesses so that appropriate courses can be selected from the first semester onward.

 Reading List Examinations in Greek and Latin

 Students take the reading list translation examinations in Greek and Latin language, offered in alternate Octobers, so that one is completed in October of their second year and the other in October of their third year.
 These three-hour written examinations involve translating passages selected from the Greek and Latin reading lists.
-The examination to be offered in any given October is in the language for which the survey course was offered the previous spring.
-Thus each student will work through an “arc” of training and preparation in each language, running from January (the start of the survey course) through the summer (intensive preparation on the student’s own) to October (the exam) in two successive years.
-Students are expected to devote the summers following the first and second years to preparing for the upcoming October exam.
-In the event an exam is failed, the exam must be retaken the following February.
-A second failure may constitute grounds for dismissal from the program.
+The examination to be offered in any given October is in the language for which the survey course was offered the previous year.
+In addition to their work in survey courses, students are expected to devote the summers following the first and second years to continued preparation for the upcoming October exam.
+At the discretion of the examiners and the department, a candidate who has failed the exam may be allowed to take a second exam, usually in the following February.
+Serious failure of a first exam or failure of a second exam usually will constitute grounds for dismissal from the program.

 Foreign Language Exams in French and German

 These exams evaluate students’ competence in reading scholarly French and German.
-One must be taken at the start of the second year and the other at the start of the third year.
-These exams last one hour, and involve translating an appropriate amount of classical scholarship in French and German.
+One must be taken by the start of the second year and the other by the start of the third year.
+These exams last one hour, and involve translating a selection from classical scholarship in the examined language.

 Comprehensive Oral Examination